dfcreative/split-keys/README.md

-# SplitKeys
+# Split Keys

 For each comma-separated key in object create a separate property.
-That way you can gracefully declarare objects:
+Now you can gracefully declare objects.

 Before: